CammiePone/Velvet/README.md

 ## Pull Requests

-Unless it's to fix a bug exclusive to Velvet, you will need to get your PR changes merged into Satin in order to be merged into Velvet.
+Unless it's to fix a bug exclusive to Velvet, you will need to make a PR with the same changes to Satin, and have it be accepted in order for it to be merged into Velvet.
 I want to keep parity with Satin, as it simplifies a lot of things between the two mods.

 ---